-The County Antrim tailor who stole secrets from New York's rich and saved America's first president's life twice.
+The County Antrim tailor stole secrets from New York's rich and saved America's first president's life twice.

 Although essentially unknown before his remarkable story was highlighted in the Broadway smash “Hamilton,” Irish-born Hercules Mulligan was not only an incredibly influential mentor to Alexander Hamilton, but he also saved the life of George Washington twice while working as a spy against the British.